Found by AI

 Entity completeness

-Microsoft's AEO research found: "Products with more filled-in fields rank higher, period."
-Every data field an agent can consume — hours, pricing, service areas, specializations, reviews, credentials — is a signal.
+Microsoft's AEO research points to a clear pattern: more complete product and business records tend to perform better in agent selection tests.
+Every data field an agent can consume - hours, pricing, service areas, specializations, reviews, credentials - is a signal.
 Agents favour businesses with complete, verifiable data over those with gaps.

 5. 5